ilanKanatenko/Ship-Me/README.md

 # Ship-Me!

-project that was built using react , mongoDB and node. give a platform  for companies to add users and monitor shipments and orders, And in the future order tracking
+project that was built using react , mongoDB and node. give a platform  for companies to add users and monitor shipments and orders.

+used styled-components for the css with out third party components

 # Files